News

 Related publications:

-1. Shucong Li, Michael M Lerch, James T Waters, Bolei Deng, Reese S Martens, Yuxing Yao, Do Yoon Kim, Katia Bertoldi, Alison Grinthal, Anna C Balazs, Joanna Aizenberg (2022).
+3. Shucong Li, Michael M Lerch, James T Waters, Bolei Deng, Reese S Martens, Yuxing Yao, Do Yoon Kim, Katia Bertoldi, Alison Grinthal, Anna C Balazs, Joanna Aizenberg (2022).
+Self-regulated non-reciprocal motions in single-material microstructures.
+Nature.

-2. James T Waters, Shucong Li, Yuxing Yao, Michael M Lerch, Michael Aizenberg, Joanna Aizenberg, Anna C Balazs (2020).
+4. James T Waters, Shucong Li, Yuxing Yao, Michael M Lerch, Michael Aizenberg, Joanna Aizenberg, Anna C Balazs (2020).
 Twist again - Dynamically and reversibly controllable chirality in liquid crystalline elastomer microposts.
 Advanced Materials.

-3. Yuxing Yao, James T Waters, Anna V Shneidman, Jiaxi Cui, Xiaoguang Wang, Nikolaj K Mandsberg, Shucong Li, Anna C Balazs, Joanna Aizenberg (2018).
+5. Yuxing Yao, James T Waters, Anna V Shneidman, Jiaxi Cui, Xiaoguang Wang, Nikolaj K Mandsberg, Shucong Li, Anna C Balazs, Joanna Aizenberg (2018).
 Multiresponsive polymeric microstructures with encoded predetermined and self-regulated deformability.
 Proceedings of the National Academy of Sciences.

-4. Emily C Davidson, Arda Kotikian, Shucong Li, Joanna Aizenberg, Jennifer A Lewis (2020).
+6. Emily C Davidson, Arda Kotikian, Shucong Li, Joanna Aizenberg, Jennifer A Lewis (2020).
 3D printable and reconfigurable liquid crystal elastomers with light‐induced shape memory via dynamic bond exchange.
 Advanced Materials.